cozy/cozy-vcard/README.md

 handle properly vCards from major vendors: Google, Android, iOS, OSX and thunderbird.

 The vCard exporter follow the Google way to write vcards.
+It can take an option to export the data to Android format or iOS format

+#### How data are handled in memory

+Data are stored as direct fields when vendors provide them that way.
+If not they are handled as "datapoints".
+One data datapoint has three fields:

+* `name`: the category of the data
+* `type`: the label of the field
+* `value`: the value of the field

 ## TODO